jaksonlabs/jakson/README.md

 # libcarbon

 This is [libcarbon](https://github.com/protolabs/libcarbon), a C library for creating, modifying and querying Columnar Binary-Encoded JSON (CARBON) files.
+The CARBON format is designed and optimized for analytics on document collections.

 The documentation is available at [CodeDocs](https://codedocs.xyz/protolabs/libcarbon/).
 If you have any issues, please use our [issue tracker](https://github.com/protolabs/libcarbon/issues).